 “I should save more money” vs. “I want to be more financially independent”

-2. Focus on behaviors not outcomes.
-Last year, losing weight topped the list of most common resolutions.
+Losing weight often tops the list of most common resolutions.
 But a goal like this sets you up for failure, because losing weight is an outcome not a behavior.
 You have much more control over your behavior (e.g., what you eat and how much you exercise) than you do over outcomes like weight loss, so resolve to do (or not do) something you have control over.